1 Peter Chapter Five

 We need to be on our guard so that we can recognize the work of the devil and resist the temptations that he will put in our path.
 If you are in Christ, he is your enemy and is out to destroy you.
 Satan is at work in this world and will use people and things to try to separate you from God.
 We can rejoice even in this because the Spirit of God living in us is greater than the devil.
 The devil may roar like a lion but he does not have the teeth (power) of the lion.
 Jesus is the Lion of the tribe of Judah and Satan is the big counterfeit (see Revelation 13).

-Resist him, standing firm in the faith, because you know that your brothers throughout the world are undergoing the same kind of sufferings.
+Stand against him, firm in your trust, knowing that your brothers throughout the world are going through the same kinds of suffering.

 We are not alone in facing the enemy as we know that all of the world Christians are being attacked.
 We stand on the fact that God is with us as well.